 IPython notebook with examples¶

-Rydberg atoms - a primer introduces Rydberg atoms and ARC package, and is a good starting point to learn how to use ARC to get relevant information about alkali metal Rydberg atoms.
+Rydberg atoms - a primer introduces Rydberg atoms and ARC package, and is a good starting point to learn how to use ARC to get relevant information about alkali atoms and Rydberg states in general.
 Notebook can also be downloaded in .ipython format

-here, and can be interactively then modified and used in a Jupyter.
+here, and can be interactively then modified and used in Jupyter .

 On demand examples from online Atom calculator¶

 You can try using the package without installing anything on your computer.
 Simply point your web browser from your computer, tablet or phone to atomcalc.jqc.org.uk and use ARC online.

 Online version also generates the correct code necessary for answering the questions you ask, which can be downladed and used as a starting point for running the package locally on your computer.

 If you have a question how to do a common calculation, we recommend checking above mentioned Rydberg atoms - a primer IPython notebook.
 For general questions about the package usage check here: